italia/spid-laravel/README.md

 ### Events

-Listening to `LoginEvent` and `LogoutEvent`, you can use these methods to get some useful information about the authenticated user:
+`LoginEvent` and `LogoutEvent` can be listened to get some useful information about the authenticated user.
+Both events share these methods:
 - `getSPIDUser()` returns a `SPIDUser` object filled with the attributes specified in the `sp_requested_attributes` option and returned by the Identity Provider;